Nico-letta/zilda/README.md

-Zilda is an asynchronous inference engine written in **Rust**, optimized for executing **Mixture of Experts (MoE)** models.
+This is an asynchronous inference engine written in **Rust**, optimized for executing **Mixture of Experts (MoE)** models.
 It relies on the `candle-core` framework for native execution without Python overhead.

 ### Technical Architecture